 The day you move in, you’ll be getting the keys to the new home, and a bunch of little things will need to happen.
 None of them are overwhelming on their own, but when you stack them and add on moving, it can feel like a lot.

 Here are your action items for when you walk in.
-Some of these won’t be needed if you are moving into an apartment for the first time, but it’s still good to know.
+Of course, some of these won’t be needed if you are moving into an apartment for the first time, but it’s still good to know.

 - Go to the real estate attorney and get the keys

 - Make sure everything that was supposed to be left as per the purchase agreement is still there (sometimes the previous owner can “forget” or swap out things)

 - Paint (if needed, this is easier to do before your stuff is in there)